-A Medical Certification for Disability Exceptions, or Form N-648, exempts applicants for U.S. citizenship from (1) proving they can read, write, and speak basic English, and/or (2) passing a test of U.S. history and civics.
-The waiver is available for applicants with a diagnosed medical condition, which will prevent the applicant from meeting the English and/or civics requirements.
-With a waiver, the applicant can have the interview in his/her native language and/or will not have to answer questions about U.S. history and government depending on the specific facts of their medical condition.
+A Medical Certification for Disability Exceptions, or Form N-648, exempts certain applicants for U.S. citizenship from possibly proving they can read, write, and speak basic English, and/or passing a test of U.S. history and civics.
+The waiver is available for applicants with a diagnosed medical condition, which will prevent the person from meeting the English and/or civics requirements.
+With a sufficient waiver, the applicant may have the interview in his/her native language and/or not have to answer questions about U.S. history and government, depending on the specific facts of their medical condition.

 Who qualifies for an N-648?

 There are three basic requirements for the N-648:

 · The person has a physical or developmental disability or impairment;

 · The condition has lasted or will last for at least 12 months; and